Skip to main content

 Prendre RDV en visioséance

-André summarizes: "To change, you must first accept what you are.
-Acceptance isn't resignation: it's the starting point of all evolution."
+André sums up: "To change, you must first accept what you are.
+Acceptance is not resignation: it's the starting point of all evolution."

 Each evening, note 3 things you did well today.
-No need for grand things: "I handled that difficult conversation well," "I was patient with my son," "I kept my running commitment."
+They don't need to be grandiose: "I handled this difficult conversation well," "I was patient with my son," "I kept my commitment to run."

-This simple exercise, practiced 8 weeks, significantly increases self-esteem scores (positive psychology studies).
+This simple exercise, practiced for 8 weeks, significantly increases self-esteem scores (positive psychology studies).

-Write yourself a letter as if to a dear friend going through the difficulties you're facing.
-The fictional author distinction bypasses the inner saboteur and accesses a more benevolent voice.
+Write yourself a letter as if you were writing it to a dear friend going through the difficulties you are going through.
+The fictional author distinction allows bypassing the inner saboteur and accessing a more caring voice.

 Sitting meditation

-Basic mindfulness practice: 10-20 minutes daily, seated, observing breath and passing thoughts without following them.
-After 8 weeks, studies (Hölzel, 2011) show neurobiological modifications: prefrontal cortex thickening, amygdala reduction.
+Basic mindfulness practice: 10-20 minutes a day, sitting, observing the breath and thoughts passing without following them.
+After 8 weeks, studies (Hölzel, 2011) show neurobiological modifications: thickening of the prefrontal cortex, reduction of the amygdala.

-Christophe André warns against the "high self-esteem" fashion.
-Studies (Baumeister, 2003) demonstrated artificially high self-esteem people are more aggressive, less empathetic, and less performing long-term than healthy (lucid) self-esteem people.
+Christophe André warns against the fashion of "high self-esteem."
+Studies (Baumeister, 2003) have demonstrated that people with artificially high self-esteem are more aggressive, less empathetic, and less effective in the long term than people with healthy (lucid) esteem.

-Therapeutic objective isn't to "boost" self-esteem, but to stabilize it in fairness.
-Less spectacular but infinitely more solid.
+The therapeutic objective is therefore not to "boost" self-esteem, but to stabilize it in accuracy.
+It's less spectacular but infinitely more solid.

 When to consult?